Details on technologies, partners and cookies

 Google Analytics

-We use Google Analytics to understand what kind of visitors have, where they come from and how they navigate on our site.
+We use Google Analytics to understand what kind of visitors we have, where they come from and how they navigate on our site.
 Google uses the following cookies: _ga Google provides a general processor agreement to cover GDPR compliance.
 Google is providing a general processor agreement to cover GDPR compliance.

 Hubspot